Elephant-on-github/Simple-Dashboard/README.md

-# Simple container that runs a music player
+# Simple container that runs a Simple Dashboard with Weather, Music and Time

-Mount folder containing mp3 to `/app/music/` e.g `-v /media/:/app/music/`
+Mount a folder containing `.mp3` or `.opus` to `/app/music/` e.g `-v /media/:/app/music/`

 Expose ports to `3000` e.g `-p 3000:3000`